Philosophy: Global and Comparative Perspectives

 The biographical encyclopaedia of Islamic Philosophy (Oliver Leaman, Thoemnes Continuum 2006): contains details about the lives of significant legal thinkers, theologians, political thinkers and even geographers where their lives are relevant indicators of the progress of philosophy in the Islamic world.
 Placed in the study room: B741 .B56 2006

 Encyclopaedia of Islamic Philosophy (M.R.K.
 Afridi, Pentagon Press 2006): five-volume set describing the history of islamic philosophy, Islamic schools of thought and the social en educational philosophy of the Islam.
 Print.
+Click "Individual volumes connected to this series".

 Cambridge companion to Arabic Philosophy (Peter Adamson, Cambridge UP 2005): collection of essays on individual thinkers (such as al-Farabi, Avicenna and Averroes) or groups, especially during the 'classical' period from the ninth to the twelfth centuries.
 Also includes chapters on areas on ethics and metaphysics, later Islamic thought, and on the connections between Arabic philosophy and Greek, Jewish, and Latin philosophy.
 Online